 Key Stage 2 | Subject: History, English (spoken language) | Topic: Victorians, Stuarts | Session Type: Route-based

-What would you do if you were a queen or king?
-Take a trip through time at Kensington Palace as you learn how the English monarchy has changed over the centuries.
+What powers do you have as a queen or king?
+Travel through time at Kensington Palace to discover how the English monarchy has changed over the centuries.

-A costumed presenter will lead you through the lives of those who lived at Kensington Palace, including Queen Victoria, William and Mary, as well as many others.
-Pupils will discover how the role of the monarchy in Britain has changed from one where kings and queens could rule as they pleased, to having to share power with Parliament.
+Led by a costumed presenter, children will explore the lives of those who lived at Kensington Palace, including Queen Victoria, William and Mary, as well as many others.

 Designed to develop children’s chronological understanding of British history, this session covers a range of time frames that helps it to fit into any unit of study that explores the monarchy post-1066.